mdmahmudul413/Web-Design-Dev-Using-Lara-Vue/class-40/readme.md

         4. Goto index.js and add lazzy loading

-        5. Goto HomeView.vue component and remove img, HelloWorld & add a style tag
+        5. Goto views/HomeView.vue component and remove img, HelloWorld & add a style tag

         6. Now open template index.html file

-        7. copy the body part and past it into HomeView.vue
+        7. copy the body part and past it into HomeView.vue inside template tag

         8. copy asset folder from template and past it into public folder inside project.